haydencarlson/JavaVoiceTextChatRoom/README.md

 Currently under development.
 No stable master branch at the moment.

 Developed to learn about TCP/UDP/NAT.
-Inspired by voice/text chats like mumble, teamspeak and discord.
+Inspired by voice/text chats like mumble, TeamSpeak and discord.

-Client takes server IP input.
-Can only join one server at a time.
+Input server IP into the client, the connection will be established if the server is online.
+Only one connection to a server can be made from a client, in its current state.